StatPhysBio/hermes/README.md

 **(Optional) Step 4:** Install pyrosetta.
 This is required for the use of models trained on structures processed using pyrosetta.
 A license is available at no cost to academics and can be obtained [here](https://www.pyrosetta.org/home/licensing-pyrosetta).
 We are aware of the limitations posed by pyrosetta's license and are working on releasing a version that uss biopython instead and other open source code soon.

 To download pyrosetta, after obtaining a license from the link above, follow instructions [here](https://www.pyrosetta.org/downloads#h.6vttn15ac69d).
-We recommend downloading the .whl file and installing with pip.
-Our models were trained and evaluated using version `PyRosetta4.Release.python39.linux.release-335`.
-We do not foresee issues with using alternative versions, but cannot guarantee compatibility at this time.
+We recommend downloading the `.whl` file for the python version you're using, and installing with pip.

 **Step 5:** Install `hermes` as a package.
 This will install some of the other necessary packages as well.